The story

 What is the kind of the following data type?

-, so there is no reason for it to have a runtime representation.
-In principle, the type argument to MyProxy
+MyProxy, so there is no reason for it to have a runtime

-is a kind variable.
+Proxy, where k is a kind variable.

 This is nice because it is general, but also unmotivated at the moment because we haven’t yet made any use of poly-kindedness.
 Later, we define a poly-kinded equality type illustrating the utility of kind polymorphism.